smithy-lang/smithy/designs/defaults-and-model-evolution.md

    version bump of the service.
 3. Remove the `@box` trait from the Smithy 2.0 prelude and fail to load models that contain the `@box` trait.
-4. Remove the `PrimitiveBoolean`, `PrimitiveShort`, `PrimitiveInteger`, `PrimitiveLong`, `PrimitiveFloat`, and `PrimitiveDouble` shapes from the Smithy 2.0 prelude.
-IDL 2.0 models will fail if they use these shapes.
+4. Deprecate the `PrimitiveBoolean`, `PrimitiveShort`, `PrimitiveInteger`, `PrimitiveLong`, `PrimitiveFloat`, and `PrimitiveDouble` shapes in the Smithy 2.0 prelude.
+These shapes are treated exactly the same as their prelude counterparts not prefixed with "Primitive", so there is no need to use these shapes.
-5. Update the Smithy IDL 2.0 model loader implementation to be able to load Smithy 1.0 models alongside Smithy 2.0 models.
-   1. Inject an appropriate `@default` trait on structure members that targeted shapes with a default zero value and were not marked with the `@box` trait.
-   2. Replace the `@box` trait with `@clientOptional` on structure members.
-   3. Remove the `@box` trait from non-members.
-   4. Rewrite members that target one of the removed Primitive* shapes to target the corresponding non-primitive shape in the prelude (for example, `PrimitiveInteger` is rewritten to target `Integer`).

 ## `@default` trait